IOVANCE BIOTHERAPEUTICS INC (IOVA)

 $0

-In fiscal year 2024, Ernst & Young LLP charged $2,671,488 in audit fees and zero in non-audit fees, resulting in a non-audit ratio of 0%, well below the 50% threshold; EY is a Big 4 firm appropriate for a $1.4B market cap company; auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire under policy, and no material restatements are noted.
+Ernst & Young LLP charged only audit fees of approximately $3.2 million in 2025 with zero non-audit, tax, or other fees, meaning the non-audit fee ratio is 0% — well below the 50% threshold that would raise independence concerns; EY is a Big 4 firm appropriate for a company of IOVA's size and complexity, and auditor tenure is not disclosed in the proxy so the tenure trigger cannot fire under policy.

 Overall Assessment